muazwzxv/muazwzxv/README.md

 ### Hi there 👋
 🌱 Just a tech enthusiast here

-Currently leaning towards Backend development, Sytstem design and architecture, databases.
+Currently leaning towards Backend development, Sytstem design and architecture and databases.
 I'm a curious person and It will bring me pleasure to be able to understand sophisticated concepts let alone implementing it myself.
 A noob in infosec, I'm on it, I'll update this when im no longer a script kiddie on htb

 ![muazwzxv's github stats](https://github-readme-stats.vercel.app/api?username=muazwzxv&count_private=true&show_icons=true&&theme=dark&include_all_commits=true)